 YT provides you different kinds of validations.
 They can be accessed by navigating to Traceability → Validation.

-YAKINDU Traceability offers four kinds of validations:
+YAKINDU Traceability offers several validations:

 The results of a validation are displayed in a dialog:

 Links are created between artifacts.
 However, the artifacts these links refer to might be changed after the links were created.
 These artifact changes might affect links.
 The link itself can be changed, too, e.g., by modifying its attributes.
 The suspicious link validation identifies these changes.

 A link is called suspicious if one or both linked artifacts have been changed in a significant way.
 YT uses a core model that includes all trace data.
 To maintain a valid model, YT checks if there are no violations regarding model consistency.
 As artifacts or links are changed, YT checks if these changes do not result in conflicts, e.g., the name and type of an artifact or link must be set and resolved.
 Otherwise a precise mapping is not possible.